Unleash/unleash/website/docs/how-to/how-to-create-and-manage-user-groups.md

 :::info availability User groups are available to Unleash Enterprise users since **Unleash 4.14**. :::

-This guide takes you through how use user groups to manage permissions on your projects.
+This guide takes you through how to use user groups to manage permissions on your projects.
 User groups allow you to manage large groups of users more easily than assigning roles directly to those users.

 ## Creating user groups